Cuba Scuba Diving and

 $3,599 per diver

-We’ve arranged an educational workshop expedition to Cuba’s spectacular Gardens of the Queen marine park on the Avalon IV liveaboard.
+Scuba dive Cuba’s spectacular Gardens of the Queen marine park on this Humanitarian Environmental Project hosted aboard the brand-new Avalon IV liveaboard.
 Travel to Cuba under this program is legal for U.S. citizens and residents.

 You’ll spend seven nights on board a beautiful brand-new liveaboard dive vessel, Avalon IV, in the heart of Cuba’s Gardens of the Queen (Jardines de la Reina) National Park, located 60 miles off the southern coast of Cuba, an archipelago comprising a chain of 250 virgin coral and mangrove islands extending along 75 miles of turquoise waters.
 Gardens of the Queen was featured on an award-winning segment of the CBS news program, 60 MINUTES hosted by Anderson Cooper.
 Gardens of the Queen is Cuba’s first marine park and the largest no-take marine reserve in the Caribbean, where much of the story lies underwater.
 U.S. visitors will accompany Cuban specialists and scuba dive in one of the healthiest marine ecosystems remaining in the Caribbean.